etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/analysis-tools.md

 -   **Reconciliations**

 !!! warning
-    Note that *Completed* but not posted transactions will not be taken into consideration.
+    Note that *Completed* but not *posted* transactions are not taken into consideration.

 In case that a business partner is a customer as well as a vendor, the Customer Statement shows only customer related transactions and does not take into account vendor related transactions.